emrahsariboz/Machine-learning-portfolio/README.md

 It is an optimization technique like Batch Gradient Descent;however, it is more applicable to big dataset.
 Unlike batch gradient descent, it only picks sample from the given set of features where BGD uses whole dataset.

+### One-Vs-Rest Strategy

+Adaline and Perceptron are binary classifier which can classify 2 classes.
+Using the one-vs-rest strategy, we can use these binary classifier to a multivariate classifier.

 # Week 6